libcsp/libcsp/README.md

 The protocol is based on an very lightweight header containing both transport and network-layer information.
 Its implementation is designed for, but not limited to, embedded systems with very limited CPU and memory resources.
-The implementation is written in GNU C and is currently ported to run on FreeRTOS, Zephyr and Linux (POSIX).
+The implementation is written in GNU C and is currently ported to run on FreeRTOS, Zephyr, Linux (POSIX) and Phoenix RTOS.

 The idea is to give sub-system developers of cubesats the same features of a TCP/IP stack, but without adding the huge overhead of the IP